Police investigating armed robbery that left 22-year-old dead

 BATON ROUGE- Police are investigating a fatal shooting that left a 22-year-old dead.

-The incident happened in the 12400 block of Cate Avenue near Flordia Boulevard 11:30 p.m.
+The incident happened in the 12400 block of Cate Avenue near Florida Boulevard 11:30 p.m.
 Monday night.

 Officials say Hugo Lopez was found shot and died on the scene.
 Officials believe the motive of the shooting was a robbery.

-There are no known suspects at the time.
+There are no known suspects at this time.
 Anyone with information is asked to call Crime Stoppers at 344-7867.